 Shanti Maurice is set on a long, gently curving bay of white sand overlooking the turquoise Indian Ocean.
 The town of Chemin Grenier is approximately ten minutes’ drive away and has a small selection of shops, restaurants and bars.

 The range of dining at Shanti Maurice is certainly one of the hotel’s highlights with some creative concepts to try.

-Stars is open for breakfast, lunch and dinner with an innovative menu that takes as its inspiration the traditional dishes of the many nations that border the Indian Ocean.
+Stars Fine Dining is open for breakfast, lunch and dinner with an innovative menu that takes as its inspiration the French inspired cuisine.

 The Rum Shed bar and restaurant is popular with both locals and guests alike.
 Following the design of the traditional rum shed frequented by Mauritians for decades, this rustic style shed has a relaxed, friendly feel.
-Sample one of the 180 different rums or relax with a beer along with the locals who head there particularly at weekends.
-The menu offers sharing platters with an international street food theme.
+Sample one of the 250 different rums from 36 countries, or relax with a beer along with the locals who head there particularly at weekends.
+The menu offers sharing platters as well as á la carte and grill specialities with an international street food theme.

 Picnics can also be arranged throughout the gardens and there’s also a lounge bar to relax in the evenings for a cocktail or two as the sun sets over the ocean.

 Please note that restaurant openings will vary according to weather and hotel occupancy, but there should be a choice of two or three options every day.

 Shanti Maurice welcomes families — children will be spoiled by staff — and has a complimentary children’s club open 10am to 10pm for 3-12 year olds.
 The villas have plenty of space for children to explore.